 Which is the Right Option for You?

-According to statistics, the vast majority of Americans – 96% – now own a cellphone of some kind.
-The share of Americans that own smartphones is now 81%, up from just 35% captured in a 2011 survey measuring smarphone ownership trends, conducted by Pew Research Center , the non-partisan American think tank.
+According to statistics, 96% of Americans own a cellphone of some kind, with smartphones making up 81% of that figure.
+That’s up from just 35% captured in a 2011 survey measuring smarphone ownership trends, conducted by Pew Research Center , the non-partisan American think tank.
 So, it’s no wonder that today, three-in-five American adults use their smartphone to access the internet.
 Since the start of 2017, mobile has surpassed desktop use and that trend continues.
 But mobile phones aren’t the sole source of informational gadgets we use.
 In fact, we own a range of devices.
-Nearly three-quarters of U.S. adults now own desktop or laptop computers, while roughly half now own tablet computers and roughly half own e-reader devices.
+Nearly three-quarters of U.S. adults now own desktop or laptop computers, while roughly half now own tablet computers and half own e-reader devices.